Disabled Supporters General Information

 They are located throughout the stadium;

-We accept that the provision of good access and facilities goes a lone way to improving the experience for disabled supports, but we agree that the lack of understand or consideration is sometimes a bigger barrier.
+We accept that the provision of good access and facilities goes a long way to improving the experience for disabled supporters, but we agree that the lack of understanding or consideration is sometimes a bigger barrier.
 As a result we have arranged for all of our stewards to receive a Disability Awareness Guide as part of their mandatory training.

 Corporate hospitality lounges in the North and East Stands and the Sponsors hospitality suites in the North Stand are all fully accessible.

-For more details on match day hospitality contact our sales team on 08448 11 11 76.
+For more details on match day hospitality contact our sales team on 01925 248880 and select Hospitality as an option.

 Disabled supporters visiting The Halliwell Jones Stadium gain entry based on the age of the supporter, please see match ticket prices for details.
 If a helper/carer is required, one can be admitted free on request.